IBM/z_ansible_collections_samples/README.md

 [notifications and subscriptions](https://docs.github.com/en/github/managing-subscriptions-and-notifications-on-github/about-notifications#notifications-and-subscriptions)
 to receive ongoing updates about specific activity on GitHub.

+**Want to contribute playbooks to this repository?** We are accepting contributions of ansible playbooks from community memebers.
+These playbooks should relate to IBM Z, and should either leverage the Red Hat Ansible Certified Content for IBM Z collections, or highlight additional capabilities and use-cases for Z automation.
+Check out the contribution guidelines for more information.

 ## Playbooks

 Playbooks are organized by topics that align to tasks and use cases that are